dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Evoq.Modules/02-JobList.AngularJS.Simple/README.md

 ## View

-Angular directives add to View.ascx.
-Also div with unique id added to the View.
-It will serve as a container for Angular application
+Add angular directives to View.ascx.
+Also add div with unique id.
+It will be a container for Angular application.

 ![Screenshot2](images/screenshot2.png)